rancher/rancher-docs/docs/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/installing-rancher-prime.md

 :::note

 The Rancher hostname must be resolvable by public DNS.
-Please refer to the [Prerequisites](prerequisites.md) section for more details.
+For more details, please refer to the [Prerequisites](prerequisites.md) section.

 :::